BearStudio/create-start-ui/README.md

+# 🚀 Start UI [cli]

+## 🚧 Work In Progress repository

 ## Usage

-Generate a Start-UI project in a new folder.
+Generate a 🚀 Start UI project in a new folder.

 ```bash
 npx create-sui --web [projectName]    # Generate a start-ui-web project